cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

 ```
 1. The first step is to get the event payload and assign it to a global variable available to the rest of the `pipeline`: `def event = currentBuild.getBuildCauses()[0].event`.
 We do this outside of the declarative `pipeline` block because you cannot assign objects to variables in declarative pipeline and we need the values before we can execute a `script` block in a `stage`.
 2. There is no `agent` at the global level as it would result in the unnecessary provisioning of an agent if the `when` conditions are not met.
 3. An `eventTrigger` is configured to only match a JSON payload containing `controller.action=='provision'`.
-We wil come back to this when we update the `controller-casc-automation` pipeline for your Ops controller.
+We wil come back to this when we update the `controller-casc-update` pipeline for your Ops controller.
 4. An agent is defined for the **Provision Managed Controller** `stage` as the `sh` steps require a normal (some times referred to as heavy-weight) executor (meaning it must be run on an agent since all managed controllers our configured with 0 executors): `agent { label 'default-jnlp' }`
 5. The declarative `environment` directive is used to capture values published by the Cross Team Collaboration `event`, to retrieve the controller provisioning secret value from the workshop Ops controller and to retrieve the Operations Center admin API token credential.
 6. Multiple `when` conditions are configured so the **Provision Managed Controller** `stage` will only run if the job is triggered by an `EventTriggerCause` and if the `PROVISION_SECRET` matches the event payload secret.